AashishNandakumar/Supply-Chain-Management/README.md

 # ChainLink

-> This Company is still under development, the backend part remains...
+> Backend part is suspended... due to complexities

 ## Introduction